Platform

 Who is eligible for the REGI — Business Scale-up and Productivity — CED (QC) – Private sector program?

-To be eligible for the REGI — Business Scale-up and Productivity — CED (QC) – Private sector program, you must: The applicant must be a small or medium-sized enterprise (SME) or a non-profit organization (NPO).
-The applicant may benefit from the program if located in an economically vulnerable regional county municipality (MRC) or in the East of Montreal.
+To be eligible for the REGI — Business Scale-up and Productivity — CED (QC) – Private sector program, you must: The applicant must be an SME or NPO.
+The project must support innovation-driven growth.
+Other sectors may also be eligible.

 What expenses are eligible under REGI — Business Scale-up and Productivity — CED (QC) – Private sector?